 Vegetarian Black Bean Burgers Recipe

-- 1 (15-ounce) can no-salt-added organic black beans, rinsed, drain, and dry as much as possible
+- 1 (15-ounce) can of no-salt-added organic black beans, rinsed, drained, and dry as much as possible

 - 1 free-range egg

 - 1/2 organic yellow onion, chopped (may saute with fresh minced garlic before adding to mixture)

 - 1/2 – 1 cup gluten-free bread crumbs (our family likes 1/2 cup best)

 - 1 teaspoon dried oregano